Responsive RFP: The Complete Guide to Creating Winning Proposal Responses

 But don't go overboard.
 Mentioning their CEO's strategic vision from last quarter?
 Good.
 Quoting something from 2019?
 Creepy and outdated.

-Step 2: Structure for Reality (Not Perfection)
+Step 2: Structure an RFP Response for Different Stakeholders

 Nobody reads your entire proposal.
 Accept it.
 Design for how people actually evaluate.